wp-plugins/drop-shadow-boxes/readme.txt

 If you like the plugin please consider giving it a rating.

-Get product announcements and updates from me on Facebook by giving me a 'like': [Steven Henty Web Development](https://www.facebook.com/stevenhentywebdevelopment)
+Or stay in touch on Facebook: [Steven Henty Web Development](https://www.facebook.com/stevenhentywebdevelopment)

 = Instructions =